Why Is My Maidenhair Fern Dying? (And How to Save It)

 Why is My Maidenhair Fern Dying?

 Most people accidentally kill their ferns with too much sunlight.
-Direct sunlight actually burns the leaves of the maidenhair fern, and the plant slowly dies as its foliage turns brown and it can no longer conduct photosynthesis.
-Another common mistake is allowing the plant to get too cold with temperatures that sink below 55 degrees, which also causes the leaves to become brown.
+Direct sunlight actually burns the leaves of the maidenhair fern.
+The plant slowly dies as its foliage turns brown and can no longer conduct photosynthesis.
+Another common mistake is allowing the plant to get too cold with temperatures below 55 degrees Fahrenheit, which also causes the leaves to brown.

-It may seem like the maidenhair fern is quite picky with its growing conditions, which is somewhat true.
-However, it’s very easy to grow once you refine its placement, watering, and feeding schedule.
+The maidenhair fern may seem quite picky with its growing conditions, which is somewhat true.
+However, it’s easy to grow once you refine its placement, watering, and feeding schedule.

 Most Common Causes of Dying Maidenhair Ferns